A Not So Typical Afternoon

 I drank the chilled water.
 Coughed twice.
 Removed my watch and spectacles.

 "I had no idea that today would be yet another day I would feel so near death.
-Do you remember last year when we did the underwater thingy, and there was water inside my diving helmet, making it difficult to breathe?
+Do you remember last year when we went underwater sea walking, and water was inside my diving helmet, making it difficult to breathe?
 Well, today was even more dangerous."

 "I was speeding down the slope near the Governor House.
-There was a lot of traffic, especially because there was a tanker in the nearby petrol pump.
+There was a lot of traffic since an oil tanker was at the nearby petrol pump.
 I guess when summer comes, everything needs a refill.
 Ah! my bad humor survives the accident.
 Consequently, there was also a larger queue at the pump.
 I was delighted that I was on a cycle."

 My mother continued applying ointments and tying bandages on the wounds.

 "I had acquired so much speed that I crossed two bikes on the road.
 In their defense, they were slowing down to enter the pump.
-Immediately as I crossed the orange and white-themed filling station, I heard a large bang - so terrifying and loud that it scared the bejesus out of me while nearly deafening me.
+Immediately as I crossed the orange and white-themed petrol station, I heard a large bang - so terrifying and loud that it scared the bejesus out of me.
 I thought that someone behind me had burst their tires.
-However, I had experienced this phenomenon several times, and it never had this kind of effect on me."
+However, I had heard tires burst before several times, and it was never deafening."

-"I thought I would take a quick peek behind me.
-As soon as I looked back, I saw a motorbike hurling at incredible speed towards me.
+"I wanted to take a quick peek behind me.
+As I looked back, I saw a motorbike hurling at an incredible speed towards me.
 My brain froze.
-I didn't know if I should pedal faster because I was already at the maximum velocity.
+I didn't know if I should pedal faster because I was already at the maximum.
 Nevertheless, I attempted to pedal faster.
-Missing the pedal due to haste led to a collision between my ankles and them damn plastic pedals."
+Missing the pedal due to rush led to a collision between my ankles and them damn plastic pedals."

 "Ouch!
 Mama, those ankles still hurt.
 Leave them to the end," I shrieked at the top of my voice.
 This attracted our neighbors; now, they were standing just outside our gates, pitying my condition and fate.

 "It was painful, which was bad in itself.
 The fact that made it worse was that it slowed my cycle.
 As the motorbike was almost near me, there was an eventual collision.
 Thankfully, owing to my earlier mishap, it just slightly missed my body and landed on the front tire.
 I lost my balance, and instead of landing straight on the ground, I completed a half-circle rotation.
-Due to my earlier momentum, after I landed on my right arm, I still moved a small distance forward, resulting in this bruise here (and I pointed to an elongated wound on the right arm).
-I was still shaken from the impact and standing slowly up when I observed the height of the black smoke coming from the pump.
+Due to my earlier momentum, I still moved a small distance forward after I landed on my right arm.
+I was still shaken from the impact and, slowly standing up, observed the height of the black smoke from the pump.
 I realized that there must have been some kind of contact between fire and petrol."

 I was lucky that none of my body parts got trapped under the motorbike.
-I was able to lift the cycle with whatever energy I had with me.
+I was able to lift the cycle with whatever energy I had.
 I rode it back to the house.
-Conveniently, when I walked up the stairs, the lift was not working, and I sprained my ankle again.
-That's why I sat in front of the gate after pressing the bell, and you had to pull me inside the house."
+Conveniently, the lift was not working, and walking up the stairs, I sprained my ankle again.
+That's why I sat in front of the gate after pressing the bell, and you had to pull me inside the house.

-"Well, just be grateful that you survived this incident." said my mother as soon as she completed dressing the wounds.
+"Well, just be grateful that you survived this incident," said my mother as soon as she had finished dressing the wounds.
 Although she did not add anything else, she was evidently suppressing thousands of emotions just to support me.

 I stood up, limped to my bed, and dozed off into my happy place.